RaVeR76/My-Vinyl-Answer/README.md

 * **Implementation**
 I stated some sort of search function was required and that the DJ ones were important.
-I think at the start fo this project I was possibily aiming done the DJ route again but as it developed I thought it would be great for all vinyl enthusists not just DJs.
+I think at the start fo this project I was possibily aiming down the DJ route again but as it developed I thought it would be great for all vinyl enthusists not just DJs.
 Moving on, I added a little search bar above the users vinyl collection with a reset button and a search button for submitting the input to the ```vinyl_search()``` function.
 Wthin here, it searches through the vinyl for the matching criteria and then displays the matching vinyls.
-I set up a collection index (query) using the vinyl_name, genre_name, vinyl_artist, release_year and owner as these would be the main searching points i felt.
+I set up a collection index (query) using the vinyl_name, genre_name, vinyl_artist, release_year and owner as these would be the main searching points I felt.
 So basically, the user can search all their vinyl as long as it matches the required query fields.
 If not then a **No Results Found** message is displayed.
 The user can also reset the page so that it goes back to there full collection.
 Again it's pretty basic but as my knowledge gets better so will the search functions.
 In Admin access I use a Bulma panel to display all vinyl and I think it looks quite well.
 You may wonder why not use this format for the user vinyl collection?
 Like I said before as I got used to Bulma moreso at the admin part plus I loved the original authenticity of the users vinyl collection format too so didn't want to change it at this late stage.
-For my the users looks more appealing than the admin one to be honest.
+For me, the users looks more appealing than the admin one to be honest.
 Anyway, the admin has basically the same display functions and search functions as the user, only I added some panel tabs for quicker search functionality.
 I created a function for each genre that when selected it displays all vinyl associated with that genre.
 Don't get me wrong, I know there is probably a simpler method that uses less code to do all five functions in one ... but unfortunately I don't have time on my side at this moment in time so this works for me and I can look at simplifying it at a later date.
 I'm still super happy I got it working so well, mind you :)

 * **Test**
 We all tested this as users using the search box with our user vinyl collection.
 I told the users what they could search for as there were two areas that weren't covered .... vinyl description and vinyl label.
 I covered the rest within my index set up.
 All worked well within the user environment and it is pretty simplistic to be honest.
 The admin search functionality has a little more oomph to be fair and is very user friendly.
 I really loved using Bulma for the first time ... just took me a wee while to get used to it.

 * **Result**
 All search functionality worked well across all users and admin.
-Any searches carried out across the key areas within the query where displayed and when no searches where found, a message was displayed to say No Results Found.
+Any searches carried out across the key areas within the query where displayed and when no searches where found, a message was displayed to say *No Results Found*.

 * **Verdict**
 Very happy with the search functions and everything works as planned.